LUCAS - Land use and land cover survey

 The classifications used within LUCAS are comparable with other statistical standards, for example, standards used in the EU’s farm structure survey (FSS), those used by the United Nations’ Food and Agriculture Organisation (FAO), or the European Nature Information System (EUNIS) for classifying forestry types and areas.

-Land cover is classified according to the following classification (only the first two levels of the hierarchy are shown — there are a total of 76 subclasses):
+Land cover is classified according to the following classification (only the first two levels of the hierarchy are shown — there are a total of 8 categories, 29 classes and 76 subclasses):

-Land use is classified according to the following classification (there are 14 main categories and a total of 33 distinct classes):
+Land use is classified according to the following classification (there are 4 main categories, 16 classes and 31 subclasses)

 How is quality assured?

-The results collected by surveyors are subject to a detailed quality check.
-An automated quality check, checking for completeness and consistency, is carried out during the compilation phase or when the data collected in the field is uploaded to a central data repository.
+The results collected by the surveyors are subject to a detailed, quality check.
+An automated, quality check, verifying completeness and consistency, is carried out either during the compilation phase or when the data collected in the field is uploaded to a central data repository.
 A second level of quality controls is carried out at the regional or central offices, where all of the surveyed points are checked visually.
-A further quality control is done by an independent quality controller and includes:
+A further quality control is then done by an independent quality controller and includes:

 - interactive control of accuracy and compliance to the quality requirements as defined in the LUCAS framework for 36 % of the points;

-- the first 20 % of points assigned to a surveyor are controlled in their entirety to detect early any systematic errors.
+- the first 20 % of points assigned to a surveyor are controlled in their entirety to detect early on any systematic errors being made.

-All the available information is used for carrying out the controls, including:
+All information available is used to carry out the controls, including:

 - the ground documents that the surveyors receive to locate the point;

-- the actual photos as well as historic photos and data in case the point has been surveyed previously;
+- the current photos as well as any historic photos and data available should the point have been previously surveyed;

-- the GPS tracks that show the complete path that has been followed by the surveyor;
+- the GPS tracking that shows the complete path that was followed by the surveyor;

-- any comments made by surveyors and local controllers, which are transmitted together with the data.
+- any comments made by surveyors and local controllers, which are transmitted along with the data.